ripaelit/mozaic-contract/design/algostory.md

 This means that we want to give out INMOZ in a fair way to new depositors.
 (And also be fair to Withdrawors)

-### 4. Sync Execute
+### 4. Execute Asset Transition Orders

-Use inmozPerStablecoin to give out INMOZ for pending deposits.
-Use inmozPerStablecoin to give out stable coin for pending Withdraws.
-(Vault.executeSync())

-## Asset Transition Session
+Asset Transition decision depends on snapshot reports.
+And thus Asset Transision Subsession starts after all snapshot reports arrive primary vault.

-Asset Transision Sessions usually run before Sync Session for two purposes:
+Asset Transision Subsession runs before Sync execution for two purposes:

 - Have enough stablecoin to return, in order to satisfy Withdraw request
 - Update Staking Assets to maximize profit rate